krypt0k1/CryptographyProjects/README.md

         open(file_in, 'rb') as input, \\
         open(file_out, 'wb') as output:

- # A generator yielding chunks of the file
-chunks = iter(lambda: input.read(buffer_size), '')
+ '' A generator yielding chunks of the file'' chunks = iter(lambda: input.read(buffer_size), '')

 for chunk in key.encrypt(chunks,